danielpmarks/computer_architecture/mp3/README.rst

 ----------------

-For the first checkpoint, you will need to submit a **digital** design (ie. nothing hand-drawn) of your cache datapath and cache controller (max 5 states) that shows that you have made significant progress on your design.
-What does significant progress mean?
+For the first checkpoint, you will need to submit a **digital** design (ie. nothing hand-drawn) of your cache datapath and cache controller (max 5 states) that shows that you have a complete paper design.
 Your paper design should be detailed enough for TAs to trace the execution of cache reads and writes (with a similar level of detail as the given MP2 spec).
 It should show at least:

 - how data is read from the data arrays on a read hit;